Marta and Renata, Legal team

-Just like email preheaders or P.S. statements, the email sign-off is a small part of your newsletter that can have a big impact on your subscribers.
+Just like email preheaders or P.S. statements, it's a small detail that can have a big impact.
+And yet, it's one of the most overlooked parts of any newsletter.

-An email sign-off (aka signature) is how you wrap up your email or newsletter, after sharing your message.
+An email sign-off is how you wrap up your email or newsletter, after sharing your message.
 The usual components of an email sign-off include:

 A sign-off message (e.g. Have a great day)